 Hybrid Remote Workstations

-While most companies and tech leaders have migrated to fully remote setups, the most likely scenario for many organizations would be a hybrid comprising remote staff and on-premise operations.
+While most companies and tech leaders have migrated to fully remote setups as they hire remote erlang developers and other specialists for their projects, the most likely scenario for many organizations would be a hybrid comprising remote staff and on-premise operations.
 This modern setup will have some workers working entirely from home, while others will have to commute to their respective business premises.

 Another practice that’s fast gaining popularity is the freedom to work both remotely and on-premise.
 Workers can now choose specific days to work from home and others where they’ll have to complete their tasks from the office.